Hi, and thanks for taking the time to find out a bit more about me.

 In The Beginning

-My story starts when I was 11 years old and had just started at High School.
+Most of my self-esteem issues started when I was 11 years old and I’d just started at High School.

 The experience left me with, among other things, a great sense of loss.
 Not just a loss of my independence at school, but also a feeling that I’d lost control of myself somehow.